Stefan Grabiński

 Stefan Grabiński (26 February 1887 – 12 November 1936) was a Polish writer of fantastic literature and horror stories.
 He is sometimes referred to as the "Polish Poe" or "Polish Lovecraft", although his works are often surrealistic or explicitly erotic in a way that sets him apart from both.
-He was an expert in parapsychology, magic and demonology and had an interest in the works of the German Expressionist filmmakers.
+He was very interested in parapsychology, magic and demonology and in the works of the German Expressionist filmmakers.

-A number of his stories have been translated into English by Miroslaw Lipinski and published as The Dark Domain.
-His story "Szamota's Mistress" was adapted to film as part of a B Movie trilogy called Evil Streets.

 Biography

 Grabiński was born in Kamionka Strumiłowa, then part of Poland (present-day Kamianka-Buzka, Ukraine), situated by the Bug River.
 His family was well off as his father, Dionizos, was a local judge, but Stefan's childhood was marred because of his proneness to various illnesses.
 He often read while lying in bed, which made him slightly reclusive and nurtured his bias in favor of dark fantasy and mysticism.
 After his father's death, the family moved to Lviv.

 He graduated from the local high school in 1905, then studied Polish Literature and philology at the former Jan Kazimierz University, which is presently the Ivan Franko National University of Lviv.
 While a student there, he discovered that he had tuberculosis, which was common in his family.

 As he was an ardent pantheist, fond of Christian mysticism and Eastern religious texts, as well as Theosophy and demonology, this discovery only enhanced his occult worldview and approach to writing.
 Upon graduating in 1911, he began work as a secondary school teacher in Lviv.
 During this time, he also traveled extensively, visiting Austria, Italy, and Romania.
 From 1917 to 1927, he was a teacher in Przemyśl.

 He first began to write short fiction in 1906 and his mother was his first reader and critic.
 A collection of short stories, Exceptions: In the Dark of Faith (Z Wyjątków.
 W Pomrokach Wiary), written under the pen name Stefan Żalny (Żalny means 'doleful') became his self-published debut in 1909.
 These tales have never been judged highly.
 The general opinion being that his hyperbolical, at times anachronistic literary style couldn't be appreciated by the majority of his readers.
 His second volume of short stories, On the Hill of Roses (Na Wzgórzu Róż), was published nine years later, and received modest critical approval.